davidmcclure/docker-ami/README.md

 # Docker AMI

-This repository automates the process of building a base Docker AMI on EC2.
-(Building on Ubuntu 18.4, `ami-0ac80df6eff0e70b5`.)
+This repository automates the process of building a base Docker AMI on EC2 (Ubuntu 18.4).

 Terraform is used to create the sandbox instance on EC2; then Ansible is used to install Docker and create the AMI.